hana-a-f/V.-inaequalis-pangenome/genome_assembly/README.md

 # Genome Assembly

-This step takes raw PacBio HiFi reads for each *Venturia inaequalis* isolate and produces cleaned, haplotig-purged nuclear assemblies ready for downstream analysis (repeat masking, annotation, pangenome build).
+This step takes raw PacBio HiFi reads for each *Venturia inaequalis* isolate and produces nuclear assemblies.

 ## Overview of the pipeline